mattermost/mattermost-test-management/data/test-cases/cloud/co-term-expansion/test-1.md

 - Should be a selfhosted instance.
 - Should not be in renewal period
 - Should not be a sales-serve
-- Should have crossed the Number of seats
 - Should not be Airgapped

 Test: